-- Using all burners on HIGH and the hood closed, preheat your barbeque to 230°C. - 2.
+- Using both burners on HIGH and the hood closed, preheat your BBQ to 250°C. - 2.
 Rub the beef with salt and pepper and olive oil.
-Cover the beef with the picked herbs. - Peal and halve the onions, halve the potatoes and cut the pumpkin into small pieces.
+Cover the beef with the picked herbs - Peal and halve the onions, halve the potatoes and cut the pumpkin into small pieces.
 Pour the beef stock and the red wine into the Bar-B-Chef Enamel Drip Tray. - 4.
-Place the beef on your Bar-B-Chef Roast Holder, position the onions, potatoes and pumpkin around the beef and place into the hot barbeque at about 230°C.

-- Turn both outer burners to LOW.
-Turn centre burner to OFF.
-Adjust burners while cooking if necessary to maintain around 250°C. - 6.
-Insert the Bar-B-Chef barbeque Remote Thermometer and set for beef (medium rare or however you prefer) close the hood and cook for 15 minutes, then turn down to 180°C and cook until the Bar-B-Chef Remote Thermometer tells you the desired temperature is reached. - 7.
-Remove from the barbeque and cover with foil before serving.
+Place the beef on your Bar-B-Chef Roast Holder, position the onions, potatoes and pumpkin around the beef and place into the hot BBQ at about 250°C. - 5.
+Insert the Bar-B-Chef BBQ Remote Thermometer and set for beef (medium rare or however you prefer) close the hood and cook for 15 minutes, then turn to 180°C and cook until the Bar-B-Chef Remote Thermometer tells you the desired temperature is reached. - Remove from the BBQ and cover with foil before serving